zkstewart/BINge/README.md

 The solution to these biases is to not just map to a single species' reference models - we should map to all species' sequences.
 This way, we allow the reads from species A to align optimally to its own sequences, and so on.
 Then we can tally the amount of alignments made to all the sequences in a cluster after they've been quantified taking sequence length bias into account.

-## Data required to run
-Inputs can be categorised as being:
-1. The input sequences to be clustered, which can consist of reference gene models with the possible addition of _de novo_ assembled transcripts.
-2. One or more genome sequences to use while clustering, which can be provided with their GFF3 annotations (to assist the clustering process) or just as plain FASTA files which will be aligned against.

-## How does BINge work?
+## What does BINge actually do?
-BINge automates the alignment of the input sequences against the genome sequences.
+BINge automates the alignment of the input sequences against the genome sequences using GMAP.
 A **_bin_** will be positioned along the genome where these sequences align, or where a gene has been annotated onto the genome in a GFF3 file.
 This **_bin_** loosely corresponds to an exon, and BINge will remember any sequences which align over that _binned_ position.

 After this, BINge will look at each input sequence to see how many times other sequences were placed into the same bin with it.
 Fundamentally, this is measuring how many exons the input sequence shares in common with any other sequence.
 When two sequences share many exon alignments in common with each other, they will be clustered together; this is the 'clustering by co-occurrence' algorithm that BINge employs.

 Because BINge aligns each input sequence against many positions in each genome, but only looks at the best and near-best alignments, we can expect isoforms, orthologs, and paralog sequences to co-occur with each other in bins.
-Hence, these sequences get clustered together!
+Hence, these sequences get clustered together.

-## Installation
+# Installation
 BINge is written in Python and requires a modern version 3 [note: development occured using >= 3.9, and I'm not sure how far backwards its compatibility goes].

 BINge and its associated utility scripts makes use of several other Python packages which include: